-How to select a stock?
+How to Get the Right stock?

 A company is worth investing in, if it is profitable, and is capable of increasing its profitability at a good consistent rate.